ACHUX21/Writeups/HackTheBox/TwoMillion/Readme.md

 </a>
 </br>

-It appears that we need to include "2million.htb" in our hosts file
+We need to include "2million.htb" in our /etc/hosts file

 ```bash
 echo "10.10.11.221 2million.htb" >> /etc/hosts
 ```

 </br>

 ## Trying to have access